 - Clay or wire and/or paper sculptures

 Thoreau’s Art Docent program is a collaborative effort between the parents and the teachers.
 Parent volunteers help prepare and plan for classroom lessons, collect and prepare art supplies, assist the classroom teacher during lessons, hand out supplies during the lesson, clean and return supplies to the art/science room and maintain notes and documentation for use by future volunteers.
 Some parents may also teach the lessons.
 This is arranged individually with the parent based on the teacher’s knowledge and the parent’s knowledge and willingness.
-Volunteers are almost always needed – if you’re interested in helping out, please contact Margaret Adams.
+Volunteers are almost always needed – if you’re interested in helping out, please contact the front office or a PTA board member.